-When we consider their drivers of returns, parallels can be drawn with real estate.
-Forestry’s return drivers can be broken down into two: growth in the value of the asset, timber; and growth in the value of the land on which the asset sits.
+When we consider drivers to return, similar parallels can be drawn with real estate.
+Drivers of return for forestry can be broken down into two: growth in value of the asset, timber, and secondly growth in value of the land on which the asset sits on.
 Over the very long term, both tend to keep up with inflation, making forestry a real asset.

 Starting with land value, a larger forest tends to lead to higher land values.
-But when dealing with a natural asset such as forestry, there is also a strong emphasis on the health of the forest: healthier forests improve the quality and yields for timberlands.
-When looked at this way, there is natural alignment between forest care and a timberland’s success.
+But when dealing with a natural asset such as forestry, there is also a big emphasis on the health of the forest.
+Healthier forests improve the quality and yields for timberlands.
+When looked at it this way, there is natural alignment between care of forests and a timberland’s success.
 Timberland companies are incentivised to ensure sustainable management of their land.

-Now let’s consider factors that drive the value of the asset, which leads us to a unique component of the asset class.
+Now let’s consider factors that drive the value of the asset.
+This leads us to a unique component of the asset class.
 The value of timber grows over time, independent of economic cycles, as the trees grow larger in size and number.
-This independence from the economic cycle, and dependence on time, gives the asset class a unique trait compared with other listed alternatives.
+This independence to the economic cycle, and dependence to time, gives the asset class unique trait over other listed alternatives.

-There is one further element of differentiation, namely optionality in harvesting which can also support timber values.
-Generally speaking, there is a minimum age but not much of a maximum age before a tree can be harvested.
-As such, timberland operators can optimise their harvest, usually choosing to do so when prices are favourable.
+There is an added element of differentiation, via optionality in harvesting which also acts as a support for timber values.
+Generally speaking, there is a minimum age, but not much of a maximum age before a tree can be harvested.
+As such, timberland operators can optimise when to harvest trees, usually choosing to do so when prices are favourable.

 Timbers are processed into wood products, such as lumbers and wood panels, raw materials for homebuilders, and pulp to produce paper and tissue.
-Supply and demand dynamics for these wood products act as an additional component to the overall return from timber.
+Demand and supply dynamics for these wood products acts as an additional component to the overall return from timber.

-Supply, on the other hand, is driven both by the optionality in harvesting, as described above, and by natural factors such as wild fires or pine beetle infestation.
-To give you an idea of the impact of the latter, such infestations have affected more than 18 million hectares of forest in British Columbia alone.
-According to the local government, this equates to 58% of the province’s pine volume, and is the main reason why supply from Canada has been restricted.
+Supply on the other hand is driven by the optionality in harvesting, as described above, but also by natural factors such as wild fires or pine beetle infestation.
+To give you an idea of the impact of the latter, for instance in British Columbia, pine beetle infestation has affected more than 18 million hectares of forest.
+According to the Government of British Columbia, this equates to 58% pine volume, and is the main reason why supply from Canada has been restricted.

 Mixing trees with other asset classes

-It isn’t just the lower beta characteristic that roots us to this asset class.
-Forestry also exhibits low correlation and betas to our other listed alternatives, which means its addition our portfolios can improve their overall diversification.
+It isn’t just the lower beta characteristic that roots us into this asset class.
+Forestry also exhibits low correlation and betas to our other listed alternatives, which mean the addition into our portfolios improve the overall diversification.

 How we do it

-A common way of investing into the asset class is through private investment vehicles.
-These offer a more ‘direct’ exposure and don’t show as strong an equity linkage (though that may just be a result of their pricing approach).
+A common way of investing into the asset class is through private investment vehicle options.
+These offer a more ‘direct’ exposure and don’t show as strong an equity linkage (though that may just be a result of the pricing approach).
 However, the drawbacks are very low liquidity and a long investment period (8 to 15 years).

-Then there is the option of investing directly in the timberland companies, which is our preferred choice for our funds.
-In our opinion, this offers us a better, more direct exposure to forestry as well as control over the companies to which we want exposure.
-Compared with private vehicles, this option will have higher volatility in the short term but we expect the overall return over the long term to be broadly similar to private vehicles as the underlying exposures are the same (more details for those who are interested can be found in Martin’s blog here).
+There is also the option of investing directly in the timberland companies, which is our preferred choice for our funds.
+In our opinion, this offers us a better, more direct exposure to forestry as well as control over the companies that we want exposure to.
+Compared to private vehicles, this option will have higher volatility in the short term but we expect over the long term, the overall return to be broadly similar as the underlying exposures are the same.

 A growing tree is for the long term